 - The term ‘salt’ must be used since it is more readily comprehensible by consumers than ‘sodium’.

 - The minimum font size for large packages should have an x-height of 1.2mm (See Waller, 2011 for more on this topic of the x-height).
 The minimum ‘x-height’ for the nutrition declaration in small packages (if the largest surface of your package or container has an area of less than 80 cm2) is reduced to 0.9mm.

-The guidelines are aiming to bring about clearer instances of writing (writing which people can understand) and better more legible typographic design, and they seem very confident.
-What challenges will arise to designers due to the increased space required for text information?
+The guidelines are aiming to bring about clearer instances of writing (writing which people can understand) and better more legible typographic design, and they seem very positive.
+What challenges will arise to designers due to the increased space required-for text information?

-One final point is worth mentioning here on food and drink packaging: in the UK on food and drink packaging it is common to have these rectangular signs and nutrition information tables on the packaging which state energy, fat, saturates, sugar and salt values.
+One final point is worth mentioning here on food and drink packaging: in the UK, it is common to have these rectangular signs and nutrition information tables on the packaging which state energy, fat, saturates, sugar and salt values.
 Let me share what have I observed regarding food and beverage labelling:

 - In nutritional information on food and drink labelling, there is a concerning amount of industry specific terms (lingo, gobbledygook), not in plain English and which is frequently abbreviated.
 Would you know what ml, g, kJ, kcal and RI stand for? ml stands for millilitres, g stands for grammes, kJ (I have no idea… any thoughts?) stands for kilojoules, kcal (I have no idea… any ideas?) stands for kilocalories, and RI (right intake…, recommended intake…?) stands for reference input.

 - Even if the abbreviations are unabbreviated and explained, what do they mean and relate to?
 For example, something says: 119 kcal, how much is 119 kcal?
 Does it refer to a whole can or just one item within the product as a whole?
 Is it a good or bad amount?